 Stem cell transplantation.
 Stem cell transplantation is expensive and may not be fully covered by health insurance.
-In addition to the cost of the treatment, patients may have significant expenses for travel, lodging, meals, phone calls, child care, donor testing and aftercare.
+In addition to the cost of the treatment, patients may have significant expenses for travel, lodging, meals, donor testing and aftercare.
 Patients and caregivers may need to use multiple strategies to secure enough funding to cover these costs.